Case Study – Core Valley Lines Pway & Traction Power

 Contracting Model – Professional Services Subcontract

-Axial managed to get off to a great start to their work winning service as we supported Balfour Beatty in securing the £250m Track Partnership contract.
+Axial managed to get off to a great start to their work winning service as we supported Balfour Beatty in securing the £250 million Track Partnership contract.
 The contract win means that BB will renew track and drainage underneath the capital for the next ten years and keep London moving.
 Immediately following on from that success; Axial has maintained their 100% win ratio.
 Axial again provided bid leadership and tender writing services to generate three more contract wins for BB and another new client in the shape of Transport for Wales.
 The three packages were

 - Complex Pway